ynput/ayon-documentation/website/docs/addon_flame_admin_settings.md

 This addon integration is still at the **beta** stage.
 If you have any questions or need help, please contact us.
 :::

+## Hooks

+### Install OpenTimelineIO to Flame

+This hook installs the OpenTimelineIO library in the Flame environment, which is necessary for the integration to work correctly.
+The plugin is installed using the **pip** package manager, and the hook handles the installation process.
+You can also disable this hook if OpenTimelineIO is already installed manually in the Flame environment.

+## Create plugins

+### Create Shot Clip
+Set default values for all Creator attributes in the Creator UI from this settings category.
+This helps predefine the values for Creator attributes.

+#### Shot hierarchy and rename settings
+- **Shot parent hierarchy** - template for defining the parent hierarchy of the Shot folder.
+- **Use shot name** - if enabled, Flames Timeline segment Shot name will be used for the Shot folder name.
+- **Rename clips** - if enabled, the plugin will use renaming rules to rename the clips sequentially.
+- **Clip name template** - template for defining the shot clip name.
+- **Accept segment order** - if enabled, the plugin will use the segment's defined order for renaming the clips.
+- **Count sequence from** - numeric value for defining the starting number for the shot name.
+- **Stepping number** - numeric value for defining the incrementing number for the shot name.

+#### Shot template keywords
+Following is a list of available keywords that can be used in *Shot parent hierarchy* or *Clip name template* of the *Shot hierarchy and rename settings* section above:
+- **{folder}** - Literal value for the Folder token.
+Text and numbers can be used.
+- **{episode}** - Literal value for the Episode token.
+Text and numbers can be used.
+- **{sequence}** - Literal value for the Sequence token.
+Text and numbers can be used.
+- **{track}** - Literal value for the Track token.
+Text and numbers can be used.
+Flames original track name could be accessed via the **{\_track\_}** token.
+- **{shot}** - Literal value for the Shot token.
+Text and numbers can be used.
+Hashes are used to define the number of digits in the sequence number.
+Original flame segment name could be accessed via the **{\_shot\_}** token.

+#### Vertical synchronization of attributes
+- **Enable vertical sync** - If enabled, clips on the timeline in multiple tracks will be synchronized vertically with the same attributes.
+Shot names will also be synchronized.
+The workflow assumes that the clips above the main hero track are vertically aligned without overlaps.
+Clips can be shorter than the main hero track clip, but not longer.
+The plugin will use the main hero track clip as a reference for vertical synchronization.

+#### Shot attributes
+- **Workfile start frame** - Numeric value for defining the starting frame of the workfile.
+This value is set to Shot folder attributes as Frame start value.
+- **Handle start (head)** - Numeric value for defining the maximum trimming value to be applied to the head of the clip.
+If the available media is shorter than the handle value, the clip will be trimmed to the available media length.
+The resulting value is then set to the Shot folder attributes as Handle start value.
+- **Handle end (tail)** - Numeric value for defining the maximum trimming value to be applied to the tail of the clip.
+If the available media is shorter than the handle value, the clip will be trimmed to the available media length.
+The resulting value is then set to the Shot folder attributes as Handle end value.
+- **Enable handles including** - If enabled, handles will be included in the workfile start frame value.
+Since AYON excludes handles by default, this option will recalculate the workfile start frame value to include them.
+Here is an example of the resulting calculation: `'workfile start frame' = 'workfile start frame' - 'handle start' + 1`
+- **Enable retimed handles** - If enabled, shot attributes for handles will be recalculated based on the speed of the retimed clip.
+This option is useful when production wants to avoid including handles that result in a high number of frames due to high retime speeds.
+The handle values will be recalculated based on the retime value.
+For example: `'handle start' = 'handle start' * 'retime speed'` and `'handle end' = 'handle end' * 'retime speed'`
+- **Enable retimed shot framerange** - If enabled, the shot attributes for the frame range will be recalculated based on retimed timeline segment.
+This option is useful disabled when production wants to keep unretimed working framerange.
+The frame range values will be recalculated based on the retime value.
+For example: `'workfile start frame' = 'workfile start frame' * 'retime speed'` and `'workfile end frame' = 'timeline segment duration' * 'retime speed'`

 ## Publish plugins

 ### Collect Timeline Instances